 Recognizing that it was time to finally become the radio station we had always envisioned, we turned to our community to help take the last step and raise the money for our antenna.
 In one month, we raised more than $40,000 from hundreds of neighbors and local businesses.

-This week, we began building our antenna right here in the Phillips neighborhood.
-On November 24th, after nearly 8 years of work, our dream will finally become a reality!
-A radio station that allows each of the beautiful and diverse communities that make South Minneapolis so dynamic to take control of their own narratives, celebrate their cultures, and share their voices.
+After nearly 8 years of work, our dream finally became a reality as we launched our antenna and began broadcasting from the Phillips community.
+We now work every day to make this a high quality radio station that allows each of the beautiful and diverse communities that make South Minneapolis so dynamic to take control of their own narratives, celebrate their cultures, and share their voices.